Class Actions

 Dalzell Wollerman works with several trusted and highly regarded litigation funders locally and internationally.
 See our class action FAQs below for more information on litigation funding.

-Are you considering a class action lawsuit?
+Wondering whether you have a legal case for a class action lawsuit?

 Common questions about class actions (FAQs)